hhchen1105/academic-page-old/README.md

   Probably need to visit https://security.google.com/settings/security/apppasswords to obtain Application Specific Password.

-  If you want to open a browser at another machine (not the console machine), run the following command and follow the instructions:
+  To open a browser at another machine (i.e., not the console machine), run the following command and follow the instructions:

   $ appcfg.py --noauth_local_webserver --oauth2 update [PATH-TO-ACADEMIC-PAGE-FOLDER]